coq/platform-docs/draft_structure_doc.md

   - Basic tactics
   - Solvers and Decision procedures
   - SSReflect
-  - MetaProgrammation
+  - MetaProgramming
-- Programmation in Coq
+- Programming in Coq
   - Writing programs in Coq
   - Extraction
   - Programming by dependent pattern matching with Equations